-TOPICS IN ENGLISH (SI)
+TOPICS IN ENGLISH

-PREREQUISITES: ENG 102
+PREREQUISITES: ENG 102 with C or better

-This course provides an introductory level survey topic in English.
+This course provides an introductory level survey of a special topic in English.
 Students will read, analyze, discuss, and write about texts built around and instructor-chosen theme.
-The course willr equire a research-based assignments as well as shorter analytical wrting assignments.
+The course will require a research-based assignment as well as shorter analytical writing assignments.

-AFRICAN-AMERICAN LITERATURE TO 1940 (EE)
+AFRICAN-AMERICAN LITERATURE TO 1940

-PREREQUISITES: ENG 101 & 102
+PREREQUISITE: ENG 101 & 102

-Survey of African-American literature until 1940 spanning works produced by Africans prior to their arrival as slaves in the United States and from slavery through the Harlem Reinaissance.
+Survey of African-American literature until 1940 spanning works produced by Africans prior to their arrival as slaves in the United States and from slavery through the Harlem Renaissance.
+MUST BE PASSED WITH a "C" OR ABOVE.